Tier 2 (General) visas UK

 - The job offer has a total salary package of at least £153,300.

-If applicants submit their application before their authorised stay ends, their existing immigration status will continue until their application is decided, even if the decision is not made until after the end of their permitted stay.
-Applicant can continue to work until their case is decided if the conditions of their existing leave allow them to do so.
+If Tier 2 (General) visa applicant submits their application before their authorised stay ends, their existing immigration status will continue until their application is decided, even if the decision is not made until after the end of their permitted stay.
+An applicant under Tier 2 (General) visa can continue to work until their case is decided if the conditions of their existing leave allow them to do so.

-Foreign nationals from outside the European Economic Area making certain applications to the Home Office have to apply for a biometric residence permit.
+Foreign nationals applying under Tier 2 (General) visa from outside the European Economic Area making certain applications to the Home Office have to apply for a biometric residence permit.
 This applies to both postal applications and applications made in person (known as ‘premium applications’).
 The biometric residence permit is a residence permit which holds a migrant’s biographic details (name, date and place of birth) and biometric information (facial image and fingerprints), and shows their immigration status and entitlements while they remain in the UK.
-This also means that a UK visa will no longer be stamped in applicant’s passport and all applicants will be issued one of the new Biometric visa cards instead.
-These cards look very similar to a (pink) UK driving license except they have a microchip on the back.
+This also means that a UK visa will no longer be stamped in the applicant’s passport and all applicants will be issued one of the new Biometric visa cards instead.
+These cards look very similar to a (pink) UK driving license except they have a microchip in the back.

-Applicants who wish to extend their stay in the UK by post, the Home Office will send them a letter asking them to enrol their biometrics after the Home Office have received their application.
+Applicants under Tier 2 (General) visa who wish to extend their stay in the UK by post, the Home Office will send them a letter asking them to enrol their biometrics after the Home Office has received their application.
 Applicants will be able to enrol their biometric information one of the Post Offices offering this service across the UK using their walk-in service.

-For application submitted overseas, the applicants have to provide their biometric enrolment at one of the Visa Facilitation Centres.
+For an application under Tier 2 (General) visa submitted overseas, the applicants have to provide their biometric enrolment at one of the Visa Facilitation Centres.
 Successful applicants will receive a 30 day ‘vignette sticker’ in their passport instead of a vignette with the full grant of leave.
 This 30 day visa will be the date they indicated as their intended travel date in their visa application.
-Applicants will be required to collect their BRP from the Post Office branch detailed in their decision letter within ten days of arrival in the UK.
+Applicants under Tier 2 (General) visa will be required to collect their BRP from the Post Office branch detailed in their decision letter within ten days of arrival in the UK.
 The Post Office branch is linked to the postcode that they submitted in their visa application.
 The BRP card can then be used as proof of right to work, study and access public services in the UK.

 The Immigration Health Surcharge (IHS) was introduced by the Home Office on 6th April 2015.
 People (non-EEA) coming to the UK for more than six months have to pay this health surcharge as a part of their immigration application towards the National Health Service (healthcare in the UK).